iAmGroot1/Recursion-/README.md

 # Recursion-
-  These are a few problems I tried so as to familarize myself with recursion, a breif description of which is given below.
+  These are a few problems I tried so as to familarize myself with recursion, a brief description of which is given below.

 ## Maze Problem :
  A Maze is given as N*N binary matrix of blocks where source block is the upper left most block i.e., maze[0][0] and destination(food) block is lower rightmost block i.e., maze[N-1][N-1].
 A rat starts from source and has to reach the destination.
 The rat can move only in any direction; forward, backward, left and right